Salford: Sports

 Salford Quays has been used as a major international triathlon site, but a 2009 aquathlon was cancelled because of a lack of competitors.

 During the early part of the 20th century speedway was staged at Albion Stadium.

 Prior to Salford City's promotion to the Football League in 2019, Salford was one of the largest settlements in the UK without a league football team;.
-In the formative years of the sport the region's football heartland was in east Manchester, with few teams to the west.
-Salford City are Salford's only representatives in the Football League, playing in League Two, the fourth tier of English football, as of the 2019–20 season.
+In the formative years of the sport the region's football heartland was in eastern part of Greater Manchester, with few teams to the west.
+Salford City are Salford's only representatives in the Football League, playing in League Two, the fourth tier of English football, as of the 2024-25 season.

 Culture

 Harold Brighouse's play Hobson's Choice takes place in the Salford of 1880, and the 1954 film version was shot in the town.
 Walter Greenwood's 1933 novel Love on the Dole was set in a fictional area known as Hanky Park, said in the novel to be near Salford, but in reality based on Salford itself.
 A more modern fictional setting influenced by the area is Coronation Streets Weatherfield.
 The Salford of the 1970s was the setting for the BAFTA award winning East is East.
 Salford was featured in the second series of the Channel 4 programme The Secret Millionaire, screened in 2007.
 Salford is also home to the theatre venue Studio Salford.

 The folk song "Dirty Old Town", written by native Ewan MacColl, is the origin of Salford's nickname.
 Local band Doves released a song on their 2005 album Some Cities called "Shadows of Salford".
 One of the most famous photographs of band The Smiths shows them standing outside the Salford Lads Club, and was featured in the artwork for their album The Queen Is Dead.
+In 2010, The Cold One Hundred, an English indie rock band formed in Salford.
 The videos for the Timbaland song "The Way I Are", and the Justin Timberlake song "Lovestoned" were filmed in Salford.